On Experiments

 \subsection{Loss from Entropy}

 All loss functions give rise to an entropy.
-Conversely, the entropy encodes much information of its associated loss through its \emph{super-gradients}, which include all the \emph{Bayes} actions for the underlying loss. \\ \\ For any distribution $P$, define the \emph{Bayes actions} for $P$ as the set of minimizers,
+The entropy encodes much information about its associated loss through its \emph{super-gradients}, which includes all the \emph{Bayes} actions for the underlying loss.
+For any distribution $P$, define the \emph{Bayes actions} for $P$ as the set of minimizers,

 For any $a_P \in A_P$ we have $\Lbar(P) = \ip{P}{L_{a_P}}$.

 \begin{definition}[Super-gradient of a concave function] Let $f : \PP^+(\Theta)\rightarrow \RR$ be a concave function. $v \in \RR^\Theta$ is a \emph{super-gradient} of $f$ at the point $x$ if for all $y\in \PP^+(\Theta)$,